€156 Find Cheap Flights from Dublin to Pakistan

 • Dublin to Pakistan flights arrive at one of the three major airports in Pakistan.
 Your flight may arrive at Islamabad International Airport (ISB), Karachi Jinnah International Airport (Karachi Quaid-E-Azam, KHI) or Lahore Allama Iqbal International Airport (LHE).
 ISB airport is the most popular by traffic and is located in Pakistan’s capital (Islamabad).

-Top 5 airlines serving from Dublin to Pakistan
+Reviews of the top 5 airlines flying from Dublin to Pakistan

 Need help choosing which airline to fly with from Dublin to Pakistan?
 KAYAK airline reviews give an overall score for each airline based on loads of factors, including comfort, boarding, in-flight entertainment and more, to make your decision easier.
 See airline scores according to verified KAYAK customer reviews.